freecores/xgate/sw/tools/HSW12ASM/README.txt

 // 45678901234567890123456789012345678901234567890123456789012345678901234567890
-Sept 1, 2009
+August 10, 2010

 The hsw12asm assembler was used to create the object code srecord files for the test cases.
 This assembler is written in Perl so it should be usable on most computer systems.
-I don't plan on trying a copy as part of this project but please see to sites below for the most recent versions to download.
+I don't plan on tieing a specific copy or version to this project but please see the sites below for the most recent version to download and use.

 Documentation:
 http://home.arcor.de/hotwolf/hsw12asm.html